dvasilas/proteus/Documentation.md

 ----
 ### Overview

-With Aries, a query processing system is deployed as a modular distributed architecture, composed of components that perform primitive query processing tasks.
+With Proteus, a query processing system is deployed as a modular distributed architecture, composed of components that perform primitive query processing tasks.

 The architecture's building block, termed **Q**uery **P**rocessing **U**nit, works as a service that receives and processes queries.